 October 4 to December 10, 2021

-During his residency, Chang will continue to develop a project that seeks to consider the idea of the replica and its value, or lack thereof.
-In this series, Chang will reimagine the trash, plastic, and electronics of our current era as valuable artifacts found in the distant future.
+During his residency, Kelly will continue to develop a project that seeks to consider the idea of the replica and its value, or lack thereof.
+In this series, Kelly will reimagine the trash, plastic, and electronics of our current era as valuable artifacts found in the distant future.
 He will also take inspiration in part from his Chinese American upbringing in New York City.

 Download the press release here.